uptype-cc/.github/profile/README.md

 This organization is committed to providing typing practice for anyone interested, regardless of skill level.

 It does **not** intend to be an educational platform (for that, we recommend [TypingClub]).
-Rather, it is aimed at users who have already learned the basics and want to improve speed and/or accuracy for various purposes (e.g., programming, translation, transcription, etc.).
+Rather, it is aimed at users who have already learned the basics and want to improve speed and/or accuracy for specific purposes (e.g., chat, programming, transcription, etc.).

 [TypingClub]: https://www.edclub.com/typingclub